Alreschat/NetAnalyzer/README.md

 For most purposes it is enough to enter server ip and alternating roles on two uPs.
 5) Start MQTT_Client.

 A foo.csv file should be created with 3 columns, # of ping, and two delays.
-Second column is the delay between two uPs, second is the RTT between broker and uP.
+Second column is the delay between two uPs, third is the RTT between broker and uP.